KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 }
 ```

-The `data_reader_params` and `data_writer_params` effectively configures the TCDM interface ports.
+The `data_reader_params` and `data_writer_params` effectively configure the TCDM interface ports.
 It consists of `tcdm_ports_num` which controls how many TCDM ports are needed.
 The `spatial_bounds` pertain to the spatial unrolling factors (your parfor) for each data mover.
 The `spatial_dim` is the dimension of spatial unrolling factors (your parfor) for each data mover.
 The `element_width` is the single data element width for each data mover, useful for generating spatial addresses.

 ```hjson
 data_reader_params:{